Coderinsightmaven/professional-readme-generator/README.md

 ## Description

-This project makes it so that when you answer a question it will put it in the proper place.
-It also formats everything for a clean and organized readme file.
+This project makes it easy and fast to create a professional looking readme that has a table of contents and sections for all the questions a user may have.

 ## Installation

-In order to install this program you need to download the program and have NodeJS version 18.17.1+ installed.
+In order to install this program you need to clone the program from github.
+Then you need to cd into the working directory of the project.
+Then you need to have NodeJS version 18.17.1+ omsta;;ed.
+After that then you need to run "npm i" to install the required dependencies for the program.

 ## Usage

-The usage of this project is to be able to create readme's for my current and future projects.
+The usage of this project is to be able to easily create a readme for future and past projects

 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)